 - 1/4 part dried oatstraw

 - 1/2 tsp of ground vitex seeds

-If you need a cup right away, put some of that blend into a tea infuser (or an awesome teapot like mine, pictured on the right with a strainer built in).
+If you need a cup right away, put a tablespoon of the tea blend per serving into a tea infuser (or an awesome teapot like the one pictured above with a strainer built-in).
 Cover the herbs with hot water from the kettle and cover your cup.
 Let it steep for ten minutes, and if you wish, you can add a little honey to it before you drink.

 This method of tea brewing is known as an infusion, and this is a rather short infusion.
-The longer you let it steep, the more effective it will be for this blend, and so I plan ahead.
+The longer you let it steep, the more effective it will be for this blend, so it can be wise to plan ahead.

-Every night of my moontime (and the week leading up to it), I take a big mason jar with a lid and add these herbs to it, generally a small handful being “1 part” in the recipe above.
-I pour the steaming water from the kettle over the herbs, cover the jar with a lid, and let the whole thing steep overnight.
+Every night of my moontime (and the week leading up to it, if I remember), I take a large mason jar with a lid and add these herbs to it.
+I pour the steaming water from the kettle over the herbs, cover the jar with a lid, and let the whole thing steep overnight on the counter.
 The next morning, I simply strain the tea into a new jar to carry around and drink throughout the day.

 I find this tea blend to be quite helpful!
 But now, lovies, I’m spent.
 I’ve had wine, and chocolate, and now tea and bed are on the docket.

 Herbal Academy: Strategies for Creating a Gender-Inclusive Herbal Practice

 Get updates from Pixie's Pocket: brewing and herbs in your inbox: